MC Opi

 Nelson was a well known local Sydney live independent spoken word artist and producer before she met Christine Anu, whilst acting in a cast of eight, alongside Christine Anu and Barry Otto (AFI Awarded Australian actor), in the 1993 musical theatrical production The Trials of Brother Jero written by Nigerian Nobel Prize playwright Wole Soyinka.

 Before "Last Train's" success in 1994, she was known for her work in Australian dance music TV and radio.
 She was one of the first music artists to be a reporter and assistant producer on the first Australian dance music show SBS TV's 'MC Tee Vee' and Alternative Arts Show 'The Noise' (produced by one of Australia's prolific TV producers, Annette Shun Wah).
 Her MC Tee Vee interviews included The Beastie Boys, Lucky Dube and others.

-At the age of 19 years, she co-produced, with Jaslyn Hall(Triple J and Womadelaide producer), the 1990 Australian Broadcasting Corporation radio documentary 'Women on the Rhyme' the first ABC radio documentary about Australian female hip hop artists.
-This documentary featured interviews with Charlene (Def Wish Cast), No.1 Jamaican & US female Dancehall artist Shelly Thunder, New Zealand Hip Hop Group Moana and the Moahunters and others.
+At the age of 19 years, she co-produced, with Jaslyn Hall Australian Broadcasting Corporation Triple J and Womadelaide Producer, the 1991 Australian Broadcasting Corporation radio documentary 'Women on the Rhyme' the first ABC radio documentary about Australian and International female dancehall and hip hop artists.
+'Women on the Rhyme' featured interviews with Charlene (Def Wish Cast), No.1 Jamaican & US female Dancehall artist Shelly Thunder, New Zealand Hip Hop Group Moana and the Moahunters and Sydney Hip Hop Artist Rap Attack and others.